sloucel/Python-API-Challenge/README.md

     7. Sat May 4th, 9:06PM added description for linear relationship
     8. Sat May 4th, 10:19PM created map and deal_weather_df in VacationPy.ipynb
     9. Sun May 5th, 11:2AM created hotel_df
+    10. Sun May 5th, 1:35PM completed geoapi to find nearest hotels and completed created new map of ideal_weather locations

 # Linear Regression Analysis
     ## Lat vs Temp: